Distributed Learning with Dependent Samples: Introduction

-If the data are i.i.d. drawn, it was proved in \cite{Zhang2015,Chang2017a,Lin2018CA} that NDL performs the same as its non-distributed version that runs learning algorithms with whole data stored on a large enough machine, provided the number of data sets is not too large.
-However, facing with non-i.i.d. data, the dependence nature plausibly reduces the effective data \cite{Yu1994,Modha1996} and thus degenerates the prediction performance of learning algorithms.
-Our purpose is to establish optimal generalization error bounds for NDL with non-i.i.d. data.
-To this end, we formulate a sufficient condition for the mixing property of data to guarantee the optimal learning rates of NDL.
+Since communications among different local machines bring additional risk of privacy disclosure \cite{Wang2018}, we consider distributed learning without communications among local machines, where only local processing and synthesization are adopted in the distributed system \cite{Zhang2015,Huang2019}.
+If the data are i.i.d. drawn, it was proved in \cite{Zhang2015,Chang2017a,Lin2018CA,Mucke2018} that such a distributed learning scheme performs the same as its batch counterpart that runs learning algorithms with whole data stored on a large enough machine, provided the number of local machines is not too large.
+The problem is, however, that such nice results depend heavily on the i.i.d. nature of data and cannot be extended to non-i.i.d. sequences directly.
+In fact, it remains open to demonstrate the feasibility of distributed learning in tackling distributively stored non-i.i.d. data, especially for the theoretical side.
+The aim of this paper is to present theoretical verifications to guarantee the feasibility and efficiency of distributed learning for non-i.i.d. data.